Calahute

 HOW THIS COFFEE WAS PROCESSED

-Harvest time at Calahute beings in December and concludes at the end of April.
+Harvest time at Calahute begins in December and concludes at the end of April.
 Around 120 people from the surrounding villages are employed during this time, which helps sustain the local economy.
 These seasonal workers are trained in best-picking techniques and select only the perfectly ripe cherries.
 All operations at the farm are overseen by Alfonso and his manager Víctor Martínez, who has worked with the Anzueto family for many years.

 WHY WE LOVE IT